Pittsburgh, Atlanta: Pittsburgh today

 In the first years of the 21st century, middle and upper income people started moving into many parts of intown Atlanta again.
 This brought hope to many in Pittsburgh, at least up until the real estate crash in 2008–9, that their neighborhood would attract investment but not gentrification and displacement as had been the case with, for example, Cabbagetown.
 A great deal of visible change has not yet come, however there are some signs of new development.
 The Pittsburgh Civic League Apartments, a low-income housing project was torn down and replaced with a large apartment complex.
 The BeltLine forms the southern boundary of Pittsburgh, which will add park space, a bicycle path, and plans include light rail with a stop at the corner of University and Metropolitan Avenues.
 This in turn gives the opportunity for new development.
 Starting in 2012, a resurgence in BeltLine adjacent neighborhoods on the southwest trail skirting Adair Park, Summerhill, West End, Mechanicsville and other neighborhoods has increased the likelihood of Pittsburgh having a similar development and has made gentrification even more of a threat, unless longtime and legacy residents secure an equitable share of resources and investment.

 In 2012 the beating of a young gay man in Pittsburgh with a discarded car tire, leading to the capture of members of a growing gang, highlighted the issues of gangs and prostitution.
-The incident provoked the concern of Pittsburgh's safety committee about how to get the tires cleaned up.
-Community members got together to clean up the tires in a brownfield across from mixed-use apartments near the Northern border with Mechanicsville, demonstrating a commitment in neighborhood residents to protect the safety of its residents.
+The incident provoked the concern of Pittsburgh's safety committee about how to get abandoned tires cleaned up.
+Community members got together to clean up the tires in a brownfield across from mixed-use apartments near the Northern border with Mechanicsville, demonstrating a commitment in neighborhood residents to protect the safety of its residents and improve the community.

-As of 2021, Pittsburg is no longer considered an affordable intown neighborhood.
-Gentrification has drastically increased average prices for a standard home.
-And as with the other Atlanta intown gentrifying neighborhoods, Pittsburg demographics are steadily changing.
+As of 2021, gentrification, inflation, and the housing shortage have gradually driven up home prices and property values in the neighborhood.
+And as with the other near downtown Atlanta intown gentrifying neighborhoods, Pittsburgh demographics are steadily changing.